NU-Lab-NTNU/Baby-BCI/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 # NU-BCI

-WARNING:
-  - The project is currently in an unfinished, minimally tested, state and in rapid development.
-Releases will be published whenever the author feels somewhat confident in the performence and fidelity of the system.
+Requirements:
   - In order to read real-time data stream from AmpServer (through AmpServerClient.py), [AmpServer Pro SDK](https://www.egi.com/images/stories/placards/ASProSDK_v21_ugid_8409500-57_20181029.pdf) is required.

 What this project is:
   - The primary goal of this project is to create a bci-system fit for our lab's needs:
     * Real time EEG data from EGI NetAmps amplifiers (specifically NA300).
-    * Two-way communication with E-Prime (stimulus presentation software).
+    * Two-way communication with E-Prime.
-    * Allow for inter-trial classification.
+    * Allow for trial-wise classification.
-    * Enable my successors to focus on neuropsychology research and ML-algorithms rather than multithreading and TCP sockets.
   - Secondary goals include:
     * Provide inspiration, possibly even a working framework, to other labs seeking to create a bci-system using the same or similar technologies.
-    * Expand flexibility by providing support for other EGI NetAmps series.
     * Hide as much low-level stuff as possible in order to improve accessibility.
   - Technologies used:
     * Standard python libraries are used almost exclusively, the only exception being numpy.